A Millionaire for Christy: Plot

-Christy follows Peter and Doc to the Chandler mansion where the wedding is being held.
-Doc refuses to be part of the wedding, and a bewildered Christy inadvertently gives the impression that she is Peter's girl friend, whom he has abandoned for June.
-Christy's erratic behavior and insistence that Peter has inherited a fortune in pesos convince everyone that she is unbalanced.
-The wedding is called off until Peter can clear himself by driving Christy to Doc's clinic in La Jolla to confirm her instability.
-During the trip, fog rolls in and Peter drives off the highway onto a beach, where he loses the car keys.
-The wet and weary couple are found by a group of Mexican railroad workers, who, mistaking them for newlyweds, welcome them into their crew car on a nearby siding.
-After enjoying a night of dancing and drinking tequila with the Mexicans, Peter and Christy go out into the moonlight and kiss.
-In the morning, Peter apologizes to Christy for making the advances as the car is being towed to La Jolla.
+Christy follows Peter and Doc to the Chandler mansion, where the wedding is to take place.
+Doc refuses to participate in the wedding, and Christy inadvertently gives the impression that she is Peter's girlfriend whom he has abandoned for June.
+Christy's erratic behavior and insistence that Peter has inherited a fortune convince everyone that she is unbalanced.
+The wedding is postponed until Peter can clear himself by driving Christy to Doc's clinic in La Jolla to confirm her instability.
+During the foggy ride, Peter drives off the highway onto a beach, where he loses the car keys.
+He and Christy are found by a group of Mexican railroad workers, who mistake them for newlyweds and welcome them into their crew car.
+After a night of dancing and drinking with the Mexicans, Peter and Christy kiss in the moonlight.
+In the morning, Peter apologizes to Christy for making advances as the car is being towed to La Jolla.

-Doc talks with Christy, who explains everything, and confirms the truth with her boss.
-Doc bemoans the fact that while his clinic is facing financial ruin, Peter has just come into a fortune of his own, but also deduces that Christy is in love with Peter.
-Hoping to regain June for himself and Peter for Christy, Doc conspires with her to perpetuate her "illness" for 24 hours while he tricks Peter into "letting her down gently" in order to effect a cure.
-After putting up Peter in his own room and installing Christy in the same hotel, Doc summons June, who finds Peter again succumbing to Christy's charms.
-Doc, however, persuades June that Peter was just following Doc's therapy.
-The glum Doc and Christy get drunk together in the hotel bar, where one of Peter's Sunshine Man broadcasts makes Doc want to make him "eat his words."
-They approach Peter and June to "share" their bottle of tequila.
-After several drinks, Peter, still believing that he is humoring Christy, is cajoled by the jealous June and intoxicated Doc to pledge his entire inheritance to various La Jolla charities, including Doc's clinic.
+Christy explains everything to Doc and confirms the truth with her boss.
+Hoping to regain June for himself and match Peter with Christy, Doc conspires with her to fake her false illness for 24 hours while he tricks Peter into letting her down gently to cure her.
+Doc places Peter in his room and registers Christy at the same hotel.
+He summons June, who finds Peter and Christy in a romantic moment.
+Doc persuades June that Peter was just following his recommended therapy.
+Doc and Christy drink in the hotel bar and then approach Peter and June to share their bottle of tequila.
+After several drinks, Peter, still believing that he is humoring Christy, pledges his entire inheritance to charity, including Doc's clinic.

-The next morning, a hungover Peter is awakened by the press and a stream of well-wishers, all congratulating him on his generosity.
-Upon learning that he really did inherit two million dollars and has given it away, Peter is dumbfounded and believes he owes Christy an apology for thinking that she was crazy.
-June angrily warns him not to see her again but he knocks on Christy's door anyway, only to see her leaving.
-Peter chases her into a train station, where she hides in the ladies room.
-Peter declares his love for her, and literally smokes her out with burning newspapers.
-The happy couple escape pursuing police and reporters by jumping aboard a train carrying their Mexican friends.
+The next morning, a hung-over Peter is awakened by the press and a stream of well-wishers, all congratulating him on his generosity.
+Upon learning that he really did inherit $2 million and has donated it all, Peter is dumbfounded and believes that he owes Christy an apology for thinking that she was crazy.
+June angrily warns him not to see Christy again, but he knocks on Christy's door, only to see her leaving.
+Peter chases her to a train station, where she hides in the restroom.
+Peter declares his love for her and forces her to emerge by creating smoke from burning newspapers.
+They escape the pursuing police and reporters by jumping aboard a train carrying their Mexican friends.